-The italicized portions (Matthew 18:14; Luke 15:7) represent the lesson or the point of the parables.
-The shepherd and the sheep are used only as an analogy that tie human emotions and logic to the emotions and logic of God and help us better understand how He thinks.
+The main characters of this story are used only as an analogy that tie human emotions and logic to the emotions and logic of God to help us better understand how He thinks.